 A few extra tips:

--If the buds are still closed up a bit, blowing on them gently (to simulate the wind) helps them to open up a little.
+-If the buds are still closed up a bit, blowing on them gently (to simulate the wind) helps them to open up a little.-If roses are tightly closed, they can be gently manipulated in the center with your fingers to encourage opening up.

 -Don't overlook or leave out buds or pods that haven't opened up yet, they add beautiful detail and contrast to the arrangement.